Privacy Policy

 Each time a page of this website containing functions of LinkedIn is accessed, a connection to servers of LinkedIn is established.
 LinkedIn is informed that you have visited this website with your IP address.
 If you click the “Recommend Button” of LinkedIn and are logged into your account at LinkedIn, it is possible for LinkedIn to assign your visit to this website to you and your user account.
 We would like to point out that we, as the provider of the pages, have no knowledge of the content of the transmitted data or its use by LinkedIn.

-The use of the LinkedIn plugin is based on Art.
+The LinkedIn plugin is used on the basis of Art.
 6 para.
 1 lit. f GDPR.
 The website operator has a legitimate interest in ensuring the greatest possible visibility in social media.
-If a corresponding consent was requested, the processing is based exclusively on Art.
+If a corresponding consent has been requested, the processing is carried out exclusively on the basis of Art.
 6 para.
 1 lit. a GDPR; the consent can be revoked at any time.

 Data transfer to the USA is based on the standard contractual clauses of the EU Commission.
 Details can be found here: https://www.linkedin.com/help/linkedin/answer/62538/datenubertragung-aus-der-eu-dem-ewr-und-der-schweiz?lang=de